Small Things Considered

 Winter Vacation

-We take advantage of this being the season for rejoicing, and embark on a three-week winter vacation.
-When we return in 2023, on January 16th, we will enter the 17th year of Small Things Considered.
+By the STC team — We take advantage of this being the season for rejoicing, and embark on a five-week winter vacation.
+When we return in 2025, on January 20, we will enter the 19th year of Small Things Considered.
 Read more →

 Next »